Canon EOS M200 Review: Canon EOS M200 for compact and affordable mirrorless entry – Now with 4K video and latest image processor

 The transfer of image data to the smart device is also possible without any problems.
 In addition, the WLAN connection can be used to integrate the camera into an existing WLAN network – but for this purpose, the EOS Utility software must be installed on a computer in the network.

 Image Quality Of The Canon EOS M200

 We have tested the Canon EOS M200 together with the EF-M 15-45 mm IS STM, which is available as a set.

-When it comes to colour reproduction, Canon shows more of a creative side.
-The reason for this is the sometimes significant colour shifts.
+When it comes to color reproduction, Canon shows more of a creative side.
+The reason for this is the sometimes significant color shifts.
 These mainly concern yellow-green, yellow and magenta shades.
 On average, however, the color deviation is small, because other color areas are reproduced faithfully from the original.
-The colour depth is good up to ISO 12.800.
+The color depth is good up to ISO 12.800.

 The biggest innovation is the 4K video function.
 With its maximum of 25 frames per second, it also offers enough potential for demanding videos.
 Unfortunately, not the whole sensor is read out for the 4K exposure, so that the image angle is cropped.